codeGenerator255/Chess_Game/README.md

 # How to Run
 * Open all the files in a common folder.
 * Compile the code using :  gcc -o chessGame chess.c
-* Run the code using: ./chessGame.exe
+* Run the code using :  ./chessGame.exe
 * Enter the name of player1 and player2.
 * Then enter the choice (W/B), W for white and B for black.
 * Press any key two times, then game will be started.